gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Speaking of which…"
-She scraped a spoonful of ghee out of its pot, dropped it in the frying pan beside the kettle, and added the remains of the previous night's beans, squash, and onions.
+She scraped a spoonful of ghee out of its pot, dropped it in the frying pan beside the kettle, and added some squash and onions.
 Her mother had gone out and gotten a couple of eggs from the village chickens while Noxy was sleeping, but after the condor's visit she felt guilty about adding them to the pan.